Six operations for D-cap-modules on rigid analytic spaces: Analytic background: Complete bornological vector spaces

 In this way, we will often view normed spaces or Fr\'echet spaces as objects in $\B c_K$.
-We point out however that $(-)^b$ is not exact on $\mathscr{M}$: if $f: V\to W$ is a morphism of Fr\'echet spaces, then $\mathrm{coker}(f^b)$ need not lie in $\mathscr{M}^b$ and is therefore not necessarily isomorphic to $(\mathrm{coker} f)^b$. \begin{lem} The functor $(-)^b: LCVS_K\to \B c_K$ preserves colimits.
-It is exact on the full subcategory of semi-normed vector spaces. \end{lem} \begin{proof} Right adjoints preserve colimits.
-If $f: V\to W$ is a strict epimorphism of semi-normed spaces, then the unit ball $W^\circ$ is contained in some $f(\pi^rV^\circ)$, i.e. $f$ is also bornologically strict. \end{proof} As for locally convex topological vector spaces, there are notions of separatedness and completeness for bornological vector spaces (see \cite[sections 4 and 5]{ProsmansSchneiders}), which we recall now.\\ Let $V$ be a bornological $K$-vector space and let $L$ be a bounded $R$-submodule.
+We point out however that $(-)^b$ is not exact on $\mathscr{M}$: if $f: V\to W$ is a morphism of Fr\'echet spaces, then $\mathrm{coker}(f^b)$ need not lie in $\mathscr{M}^b$ and is therefore not necessarily isomorphic to $(\mathrm{coker} f)^b$. \begin{lem} The functor $(-)^b: LCVS_K\to \B c_K$ preserves limits.
+It is exact on the full subcategory of semi-normed vector spaces. \end{lem} \begin{proof} Right adjoints preserve limits.
+If $f: V\to W$ is a strict epimorphism of semi-normed spaces, then the unit ball $W^\circ$ is contained in some $f(\pi^rV^\circ)$, i.e. $f$ is also bornologically strict. \end{proof} As for locally convex topological vector spaces, there are notions of separatedness and completeness for bornological vector spaces (see \cite[sections 4 and 5]{ProsmansSchneiders}), which we recall now.

+Let $V$ be a bornological $K$-vector space and let $L$ be a bounded $R$-submodule.
 Denoting by $V_L$ the vector subspace spanned by $L$, we can endow $V_L$ with the bornology generated by $L$ (i.e. a subset is bounded if and only if it is contained in $\pi^nL$ for some $n\in \mathbb{Z}$ -- this is the von Neumann bornology of the gauge semi-norm associated to $L$, \cite[remark before Lemma 2.2]{SchneiderNFA}).
 By axiom (v) in Definition \ref{defborn}, we have

-in the category of bornological $K$-vector spaces, where the colimit is taken over all bounded $R$-submodules $L$.\\ \\ We call a bornology \textbf{separated} if it is generated by $R$-submodules which are $\pi$-adically separated.
-Note that in this case, the colimit above can be written as a colimit of normed spaces $V_L$ (equipped with the gauge norm).\\ The inclusion of separated bornological vector spaces into $\B c$ admits a left adjoint, the separation functor $\mathrm{sep}$ (\cite[p.
-48]{Houzel}). \begin{defn} A bornological $K$-vector space $V$ is \textbf{complete} if any bounded subset $B$ is contained in some bounded $R$-submodule $L$ such that $V_L$ is Banach. \end{defn} We denote the full subcategory of $\B c_K$ consisting of complete bornological $K$-vector spaces by $\h{\mathcal{B}}c_K$.\\ By \cite[Proposition 5.11]{ProsmansSchneiders}, the natural inclusion of $\h{\B}c\to \B c$ admits a left adjoint, the completion functor $\h{(-)}: \mathcal{B}c\to \h{\mathcal{B}}c$, given by
+in the category of bornological $K$-vector spaces, where the colimit is taken over all bounded $R$-submodules $L$.

+We call a bornology \textbf{separated} if it is generated by $R$-submodules which are $\pi$-adically separated.
+Note that in this case, the colimit above can be written as a colimit of normed spaces $V_L$ (equipped with the gauge norm).

+The inclusion of separated bornological vector spaces into $\B c_K$ admits a left adjoint, the separation functor $\mathrm{sep}$ (\cite[p.
+48]{Houzel}). \begin{defn} A bornological $K$-vector space $V$ is \textbf{complete} if any bounded subset $B$ is contained in some bounded $R$-submodule $L$ such that $V_L$ is Banach. \end{defn} We denote the full subcategory of $\B c_K$ consisting of complete bornological $K$-vector spaces by $\h{\mathcal{B}}c_K$.